Saint0-0/Ro_Ghoul_Autofarm/README.md

 # Exulus
 ## Discontinued until further notice (The script may still work but I won't be providing any updates/fixes for now), main discord server has been deleted.
 Will probably make another later

+### Update (27/6/2026): Will begin a complete rework this year.
+Maybe in November idk
 ### Ro Ghoul Autofarm

 <p align="center">